OmentaElvis/labt/README.md

 requiring network during resolution when the dependencies were not cached locally.

+## Goals
+- Be very lightweight
+- Be very simple and clear on what its happening internally for easier debugging of problems in projects.
+We dont like black boxes of magic that the user can't explain what is happening.
+- Be correct.
+- Be cache friendly at all times.
+- Be faster.
+- Be IDE independent.

+## Features
+- M2 compatible dependency resolver
+- SDK package managers for both google and third party sdk
+- Simple build process
+- Plugin system with Lua based scripting
+- Priority to caching and less time doing "network stuff"
+- Project templating using Jinja2 and Django template syntax.
+- Only run plugins stage if code changes

 At its core, labt provides a plugin system to build applications.
-The plugins system provides lua scripting for easy to implement and lightweight plugins.
+The plugins system provides lua scripting for easy implementation and lightweight plugins.

-_NB: This project is a working progress and currently very unstable_
+_NB: This project is a working progress and currently unstable.
+More feedback is needed before we hit v1_

 ## Installation
 Install using cargo